 Copenhagen, Denmark

 I was in Europe on business when I had some free time open up.
 Since I had always wanted to visit Denmark, I booked a flight to Copenhagen and off I went.
-I was traveling solo and had no real plans, but to wing it.
+I was traveling solo and had no real plans.
 It was May, which I was told was a good time to visit as it wasn’t too cold and the sun was shining.

-The entire city is walkable and you will see most people walking or riding bikes.
+You’ll find the entire city to be very walkable and you’ll see most people walking or riding bikes.
 The Danes are big on community so many people share vehicles and there was more bike traffic than cars.
 There also is a local train that takes you around the city if you don’t want to ride or walk.

 I walked around the entire city my first day there.
 There are cute little shops and restaurants to see.
 Along with the famous Nyhaven (central) area of town with the canal and colored buildings.
 Lots of boats to watch as well.